Reward Yourself for Being Active with Earthmiles and Bounts

 Reward yourself for being active with Earthmiles and Bounts

-You need quite a lot of points to redeem for a reward – a £10 debenhams gift card is nearly 3000 points on the Basic plan which would take you around 6 months to earn.
+You need quite a lot of points to redeem for a reward - a Β£10 debenhams gift card is nearly 3000 points on the Basic plan which would take you around 6 months to earn.
 However, there are a wide range of rewards available including Evans Cycles, Gap, Costa, Pizza Express, Thompson holidays, Vue cinemas, Next and many more.

 And, as far as I can see there is no minimum spend with the gift vouchers, so you are essentially getting free money for getting active!
 While the rewards might not be "fitness based" there's nothing stopping you heading over to Sports Direct with your gift voucher to pick up a new gym outfit, or simply rewarding your hard work with a coffee.